mishkatmustafid/ChefGPT/README.md

 ## Features

-1. Ingredients to Dish
+1. Finds a dish that you can make using some given ingredients.

    Exception Handling: If no dish is possible with the given combination of ingredients, it'll be pointed out.

     ![image](assets/ingredients-to-dish.png)

-2. Dish to recipe
+2. Generates a recipe for a dish.

    Exception Handling: If the input is not a dish, it'll be pointed out.

     ![image](assets/dish-to-recipe.png)

-3. Recipe feedback
+3. Gives feedback on the user's recipe.

    Exception Handling: If the input is not a recipe, it'll be pointed out.